 - Common core curriculum.
 Graduate students take common courses in biomedical ethics, responsible conduct, experimental design, and deconstruction of research.

 - 8-week lab rotations.
-Choose at least three labs and work alongside faculty researchers to discover your research interest and choose a mentor.
+Choose at least three labs and work alongside faculty researchers to discover your research interests and choose a mentor.

 - Professional development.
 Attend ongoing academic and career development training in our Leadership and Professional Series to enhance communication, mentoring, diversity, and leadership skills.